tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 - the node dialed itself
 - the peer is already in the `Connected` state
-- the node is connected to enough peers, and no slot is suitable for upgrading
+- the node is connected to `MaxConnected` peers, and no slot is suitable for upgrading

 Errors are also returned if: